wolffe/ecards/readme.txt

 5. A new eCard Collections menu will appear in WordPress

 == Changelog ==

+= 5.5.1 =
+* Add basic CAPTCHA feature
+* Update contextual help and help strings
+* Remove all traces of the Dropbox deprecated feature

 = 5.5.0 =
 * Fix issue with undefined/empty gallery object